 - Supports every popular music streaming platform

-So, if you find looks to be just as important as features, the Fossil Gen 5 should be one of your first go-to smartwatches – be it for music or not.
+So, if you find looks to be just as important as features, the Fossil Gen 5 or 6 should be one of your first go-to smartwatches – be it for music or not.

-Battery life: From 1 up to a few days (Depending on battery mode and overall usage)
+Battery life: From 1 up to a few days (depending on battery mode and overall usage)

 - Smartwatches powered with Wear OS by Google work with iPhone and Android Phones.
 Case size: 44mm;...